gravit09/gravit09/README.md

 Designed and implemented the frontend for an e-commerce website using technologies like React and Redux.

--Decentralized Application (Dapp) Frontend: spearheaded the frontend development of a decentralized application (Dapp) for a Singapore-based company, incorporating cutting-edge technologies.
+-Decentralized Application (Dapp) Frontend: spearheaded the frontend development of a decentralized application (Dapp) for a Singapore-based company.

 -Online Proctored Exam Platform:
 Led the frontend development of an online proctored exam platform, ensuring a secure and user-friendly experience for participants.